Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

 P-FLAG is a national organization made up of local chapters offering peer-based support to families when a son or daughter or other family member is coming out as LGBT.
 For information about meetings specifically for Families of Color, with support offered in Spanish, visit their website.

-FIERCE is a membership-based organization building the leadership and power of lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth of color in New York City.
+FIERCE is a membership-based organization building the leadership and power of lesbian, gay, bisexual, transgender, and queer (LGBTQIA+) youth of color in New York City.
 We develop politically conscious leaders who are invested in improving ourselves and our communities through youth-led campaigns, leadership development programs, and cultural expression through arts and media.
 FIERCE is dedicated to cultivating the next generation of social justice movement leaders who are dedicated to ending all forms of oppression.
-The FIERCE office is open for drop-in hours for LGBTQ youth of color (ages 13-24) Monday through Friday from 4:00 – 8:00pm.
+The FIERCE office is open for drop-in hours for LGBTQIA+ youth of color (ages 13-24) Monday through Friday from 4:00 – 8:00pm.

 147 West 24th Street, 6th Floor